 The Boy Jesus, Growing in Wisdom

-In particular, one phrase in this passage is helpful for us in thinking about Jesus’ omniscience; in Luke 2:52, we’re told that “Jesus grew in wisdom and stature, and in favour with God and men.”
+In Luke 2:52, we’re told that “Jesus grew in wisdom and stature, and in favour with God and men.”

-This passage tells us that Jesus grew in wisdom.
-I want to suggest that Jesus couldn’t have grown in wisdom if he had all wisdom to begin with.
+Notice that this passage tells us that Jesus grew in wisdom.
+And to state the obvious, you can’t grow in wisdom if you have all wisdom to begin with.
 Jesus could not have learned anything if he came out of the womb knowing everything already.
-And so this passage, I believe, demonstrates for us that Jesus could not have been omniscient during his earthly life in the same way that God the Father is omniscient.
+And yet this passage says Jesus did grow in wisdom, he did learn things.
+So this passage shows us that Jesus could not have been omniscient during his earthly life in the same way that God the Father is omniscient.

 Jesus didn’t know everything.

 Let’s not get the wrong impression here – Jesus knew a lot of things.

 He knew what was in a man (John 2:25).

 He knew the relationship history of a woman he had just met (John 4:16-19).